 Be aware of how your body acts in response to the caffeine found in coffee and other drinks.
 If you feel jittery, then you know you went over your limit, and you should try to cut down on it next time.
 However, if drinking a cup of coffee does not make you feel anything, then you can increase your dosage to enjoy the boost in energy that it offers.

 There are many of us who are oblivious to the fact that there are alternatives to caffeine that can be found in nature such as the cocoa.
 This unprocessed chocolate has a compound that can be mistaken for caffeine because of its similar effects.
 However, it does not mess with your nervous system but stimulates blood flow and thereby making you feel more alert and energized.

 When it comes to food and beverage consumption, too much almost always means danger.
 The same goes for drinking coffee.
-When you put large amounts of caffeine in your system every day, caffeine overdose can cause many side effects including a caffeine headache, chest pain, anxiety, stomach irritation, and insomnia.
+When you drink large amounts of caffeine every day, according to treatheadaches.com caffeine overdose can cause many side effects including a caffeine headache, chest pain, anxiety, stomach irritation, and insomnia.
 So, be careful and enjoy your coffee only as much as your body can handle.

 You might also like this: The Physical & Mental Effects of Coffee